libertyernie/goombasav/README.md

 Goomba Save Manager
 ===================

-This library is designed to edit the SRAM data of the Goomba and Goomba Color emulators.
-It can extract and replace the compressed Game Boy / Game Boy Color SRAM or savestate data.
+This library is designed to edit the SRAM data of the Goomba, Goomba Color, PocketNES, and SMSAdvance emulators, all of which run on the Game Boy Advance.
+The library can extract and replace the compressed SRAM or savestate data of the game being emulated.
 It can't add new SRAM.

-PocketNES and SMSAdvance save data might work, but is not officially supported.

 Windows .exe files for the GUI and command-line apps are located in the Releases section on GitHub.
 Unix / Linux / Cygwin / WSL users can also build the command-line apps by using the Makefile.
 See below for information about these apps.